-How you can help: Please submit a statement to urge Councilmembers Morales, Herbold, Mosqueda, Juarez, and Strauss to support the funding, or reaffirm your support for this funding allocation.
+How you can help: (2023 update: the funding has been approved; information included for archival purposes only) Please submit a statement to urge Councilmembers Morales, Herbold, Mosqueda, Juarez, and Strauss to support the funding, or reaffirm your support for this funding allocation.
 Written comments are accepted at any time, but we encourage you to speak at an upcoming budget committee meeting or public hearing on the budget.

 See dates and times for upcoming budget hearings and meetings here: https://www.seattle.gov/council/issues/demystifying-the-budget-process